 “One of the most important areas of his role is maintaining inter-state coordination and closing of state borders when needed.
 He also has to assess the availability and additional need of state police personnel and forces for security and send the requirement, if any to the Election Commission,” the official said.

 So far Gupta has performed well while readying the state for elections.
-The team of Election commission led by Chief Election Commissioner appeared satisfied on their visit to Rajasthan to assess poll preparedness.
+The team of Election commission led by Chief Election Commissioner Rajiv Kumar appeared satisfied on their visit to Rajasthan to assess poll preparedness.

-“Barring pulling up few and SPs, appreciated the efforts of election commission in Rajasthan.
+“Barring pulling up few Collectors and SPs, CEC appreciated the efforts of election commission in Rajasthan.
 Now Gupta will have task cut out to coordinate with district electoral officers, who are collectors, and conduct free and fair elections,” said another officer.

 CEOs of other poll bound states too hog limelight